-6.1) Provide details about th e first development aspect a) What is the type of develo opment? (tick only one box) ☐ Material change of use □ Reconfiguring a lot Operational work ☐ Building work b) What is the approval type ? (tick only one box) □ Development permit ☐ Preliminary approval ☐ Preliminary approval that includes a variation approval c) What is the level of asses sment? □ Code assessment ☐ Impact assessment (requir res public notification) d) Provide a brief description lots): n of the proposal (e.g. 6 unit apart ment building defined as multi-unit dv velling, reconfiguration of 1 lot into 3 Reconfiguration of a Lot (1 L ot into 2 Lots) e) Relevant plans Note: Relevant plans are required Relevant plans. to be submitted for all aspects of this o development application.
-For further in nformation, see DA Forms guide: Relevant plans of the pro posed development are attach ned to the development applica ation 6.2) Provide details about th e second development aspect a) What is the type of develo opment? (tick only one box) ☐ Material change of use Reconfiguring a lot Operational work ☐ Building work b) What is the approval type ? (tick only one box) ☐ Development permit ☐ Preliminary approval ☐ Preliminary approval that includes a variation approval c) What is the level of asses sment?
-Code assessment Impact assessment (requir res public notification) d) Provide a brief description lots): n of the proposal (e.g. 6 unit apart ment building defined as multi-unit dv welling, reconfiguration of 1 lot into 3 e) Relevant plans Note: Relevant plans are required to Relevant plans. o be submitted for all aspects of this d levelopment application.
-For further in oformation, see DA Forms Guide: Relevant plans of the pro posed development are attach ned to the development applica ation 6.3) Additional aspects of de evelopment relopment are relevant to this onder Part 3 Section 1 of this fo
+' 6.1) Provide details about the e first development aspect a) What is the type of develo ppment? (tick only one box) ☐ Material change of use □ Reconfiguring a lot Operational work Building work b) What is the approval type ? (tick only one box) □ Development permit ☐ Preliminary approval ☐ Preliminary approval that t includes a variation approval c) What is the level of asses sment?
+Impact assessment (requir res public notification) d) Provide a brief description lots): n of the proposal (e.g. 6 unit apart ment building defined as multi-unit d welling, reconfiguration of 1 lot into 3 Reconfiguring a Lot (1 Lot in to 2 Lots) and Boundary Reali gnment e) Relevant plans Note: Relevant plans are required to Relevant plans. to be submitted for all aspects of this o development application.
+For further information, see DA Forms guide: Relevant plans of the pro posed development are attach ned to the development applic ation 6.2) Provide details about the e second development aspect a) What is the type of develo ppment? (tick only one box) ☐ Material change of use Reconfiguring a lot Operational work ☐ Building work b) What is the approval type ? (tick only one box) ☐ Development permit ☐ Preliminary approval ☐ Preliminary approval tha t includes a variation approval c) What is the level of assess sment?
+Code assessment Impact assessment (requir res public notification) d) Provide a brief description lots): n of the proposal (e.g. 6 unit apart ment building defined as multi-unit d welling, reconfiguration of 1 lot into 3 Relevant plans. be submitted for all aspects of this d L poseu development are attact ned to the development applic aliuli